 Nearly 60% of serious collisions are caused by single-vehicle collisions in which heavy vehicles traveling fast crash into a pedestrian or fixed object.

 As statistics of fatalities continue to rise, the Police and relevant authorities are currently struggling to curb a large number of senseless accidental deaths.
-Experts in the field say that while the majority of deaths which often occur due to human error or sheer carelessness are avoidable and preventable, the country should go beyond law enforcement to introduce better road infrastructure, modern public transportation as well as tougher regulations to address the issue.
+Experts in the field say that while the majority of deaths that often occur due to human error or sheer carelessness are avoidable and preventable, the country should go beyond law enforcement to introduce better road infrastructure, modern public transportation as well and tougher regulations to address the issue.

 True that, but there is an area we badly missed!

 From the wording we go wrong, the vehicular incidents cannot be classified as accidents.
 In fact, these are collisions.
 That is to say within the control and avoidable.

 Accident – An unplanned, unavoidable event resulting in injury or property damage